-In a country the size of West Virginia, and a population of just over five million, it was very impressive that Costa Rica had a total of 14 athletes that were able to participate in the recent Tokyo 2020 Olympics.
+There is always something to root for in Costa Rica, and in a country the size of West Virginia and a population of just over five million, it was very impressive that it had a total of 14 athletes that were able to participate in the recent Tokyo 2020 Olympics.
 And, while no medals were won by the Ticos, we are proud of these guys and gals who marched behind the Costa Rica flag at the opening ceremony, and competed in the categories of Athletics, Cycling, Gymnastics, Judo, Surfing, Swimming, and Taekwondo.

 The best result, and one that drew the biggest headlines in our daily newspapers, was the 4th place finish by our one and only BMX rider in the Olympics, Kenneth Tencio of Cartago.
 He qualified to participate in Tokyo 2020 by finishing #2 at the 2019 UCI Urban Cycling World Championships in Chengdu, China, and earned a 90.5 score for his work at the Olympics.
 Andrey Amador of Alajuela participated in Men’s road race and Maria Jos Vargas of San Jose did the Women’s road race.
 Amador finished #68 with a time of 6:21:46.